WakiMak/trentent.github.io-forked/_posts/2010-12-02-dataram-ram-disk-review-part-2.md

 </div>

 <div>
-  With a 23% Read performance improvement will DataRAM&#8217;s RAMDrive solution improve?
+  With a 23% Read performance improvement will DataRAM's RAMDrive solution improve?
 </div>

 <div>